Skip to main content

 Established to preserve the spirit of the Courtiers of Fowler Courts and to recognize William I. Bennett for his years of service of Fowler Courts.
 This scholarship is awarded to the individual who has excelled in academics, exemplified their hall spirit and contributed to their residence hall community.
 The winner receives a scholarship award.

-The UR Tour Guide of Year award is presented to a student employed in the University Residences Alumni and Guest Center who does an excellent job passing on the Boilermaker spirit.
+The Elizabeth Hartley Conductor of the Year award is presented to a student employed in the University Residences Alumni and Guest Center who does an excellent job passing on the Boilermaker spirit.
 UR Tour Guides are students who help introduce parents, prospective students and guests to the University Residences community.
 The winner receives a cash award.

 Sarah Johnson Outstanding Student Employee of the Year